imguru95/flow-log-parser/README.md

       2) Click on Code(Green button) and under HTTPS click on "Download Zip"
       3) Unzip the downloaded "flow-log-parser-main" folder
 2) Add flow logs and look up files
    1) In the folder - "flow-log-parser-main" that was downloaded in step 1), add the flow logs and look up tables(do not create a subfolder for these files).
-Both these files should be .txt files
+Both these files should be .txt files.
+In this code there are two files that I provided to test run the code - flow_logs_1.txt and lookup_table.txt.
 3) Ensure you have Python installed on your system.
 You can check if Python is installed by executing python --version in Terminal/Command Prompt.
 If Python is not installed, install it by following instructions from - https://www.geeksforgeeks.org/download-and-install-python-3-latest-version/
 5) Run the Python file run.py
    1) If you are on Windows, right click in folder and choose "Open in Terminal";